CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 ## Common steps for a MOD or Extension

 - Start with a short summary document which outlines the following:
-  1/ Why the change is required
+  - Why the change is required
-  2/ The current contractual language
+  - The current contractual language
-  3/ The proopsed contractual language e.g.,
-  FROM
-  (old paragraphs, page numbers, etc.)
-  TO
-  (replacement language matched to old paragraphs, page numbers, etc.)
+  - The proposed contractual language (e.g., from old paragraphs, page numbers, etc. to replacement language matched to old paragraphs, page numbers, etc.)
 - Schedule an internal call to review
 - Work with Legal and Sales to confirm language and strategy